 Determine if the to-be version of the process meets performance requirements.
 If it does not, try to understand why.
 Revise the process and try again until it achieves the target quality standard.

 Step 7: Implement the to-be process

 Train your team (and any involved external parties) on the new process to prepare them for its use.
 If the new version of the process introduces new apps or systems, make sure your team feels confident about using them.

 Step 8: Monitor and modify as necessary

 Ensure you have enough visibility into your process to easily monitor its performance and quickly identify any issues that emerge.
 Some process automation software options provide multiple views and notifications that can help you stay a step ahead of bottlenecks, SLAs, and deadlines.
-Look for low-code options that make it easy to build customized dashboards that put your most important process metrics front and center.
+Look for no-code options that make it easy to build customized dashboards that put your most important process metrics front and center.

 Process improvement tips

 In addition to taking a structured approach to process excellence, there are a few tried-and-true tactics that can help you build and optimize any process or workflow.